 Most small businesses offer various widgets or services.
 Widget is a generic term for any number of items that a business simply buys and re-sells.
-Services typically represent labor which a company or business owner renders to a customer in exchange for a stipulated payment.
+Services typically represent labor that a company or business owner renders to a customer in exchange for a stipulated payment.

-Examples of such businesses could be equipment parts wholesaler, retail stores, or more elaborately, an AC contractor who sells a combination of widgets and offer repair and maintenance services.
+Examples of such businesses could be equipment parts wholesaler, retail stores, or more elaborately, AC contractor who sells a combination of widgets and offer repair and maintenance services.